bdrhoa/TangoCard_Java_SDK/README.md

 <a name="doc"></a>
 ## doc ##

-The <code>doc\javadoc\index.html<\code> accesses the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) generated documentation for the classes (and functions) that are included in the SDK.
+The *\doc\javadoc\index.html* accesses the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) generated documentation for the classes (and functions) that are included in the SDK.

 <a name="examples"></a>
 ## examples ##

-The <code>\examples<\code> sub-directory contains full "start to finish" examples of all of the supported methods.
+The *\examples* sub-directory contains full "start to finish" examples of all of the supported methods.
 This includes catching all of the possible failure modes, etc.

 ### TangoCard_Store_Example.java ###